Reviewing Trinity Capital (TRIN) and Its Peers

 Summary

-Trinity Capital beats its rivals on 8 of the 14 factors compared.
+Trinity Capital beats its peers on 8 of the 14 factors compared.

 Trinity Capital Inc. is a venture capital firm specializing in venture debt to growth stage companies looking for loans and/or equipment financing.
 Trinity Capital Inc. was founded in 2019 is based in Chandler, Arizona.